'I will repay your trust,' UK PM Johnson tells ex-Labour voters on trip to north

 Johnson, who called the snap election to break years of deadlock in parliament over Brexit, has also promised to spend more money on health, education and the police.

+Addressing newly elected Conservative lawmakers, Johnson evoked Blair’s own words on taking office.

+“When we get down to Westminster and we begin our work, remember we are not the masters, we are the servants now...and our job is to serve the people of this country and to deliver on our priorities.
+And our priorities and their priorities are the same,” he said.

-Reporting by James Davey; Editing by Gareth Jones
+Reporting by James Davey; Editing by Gareth Jones/Mark Heinrich